ryanseddon/slideshowbob/readme.md

 ## Check out the example deck

-See here for awesome `:checked` powered slides to impress all your friends.
+See <a href="http://ryanseddon.github.io/slideshowbob">demo deck</a> for awesome `:checked` powered slides to impress all your friends.

 ## Works nicely on mobile